RoboticBase/core/README.md

 ## Related Repositories (Device & Robot)
 ### gamepad controller
 * [tech-sketch/fiware-gamepad-controller](https://github.com/tech-sketch/fiware-gamepad-controller)
-    * A python3.6 application in order to receive gamepad events and to send a command corresponding the event to MQTT broker.
+    * A python3.6 application in order to receive gamepad events and to send a command corresponding the event to FIWARE.

 ### ROS package
 * [tech-sketch/fiware_ros_turtlebot3_bridge](https://github.com/tech-sketch/fiware_ros_turtlebot3_bridge)
-    * A [ROS](http://wiki.ros.org/) pakage witten by python2 in order to act as a bridge between MQTT broker and ROS nodes.
+    * A [ROS](http://wiki.ros.org/) pakage witten by python2 in order to act as a bridge between FIWARE and ROS nodes.
     * When a MQTT message is received from a MQTT topic, this package create ROS message and publish a ROS message to a ROS topic.
     * At the opposite, when a ROS message is received from a ROS topic, this package publish a MQTT message to a MQTT topic.
 * [tech-sketch/fiware_ros_turtlebot3_operator](https://github.com/tech-sketch/fiware_ros_turtlebot3_operator)